bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 16. I made a mistake in my own translation.
 What should I do?

-If your translation is not reviewed yet, just correct the mistake and save the new translations.
+If your translation is not reviewed yet, just correct the mistake and save the new translation.

 If your translation was reviewed and the mistake not corrected in the process, correct the mistake if you are a reviewer yourself or contact the person that reviewed your translation.